Slot Machine Returns & Paybacks

 How much of the payback comes from the jackpot

 Most of the payback on a typical slot comes from the small pays, not from the jackpot.
-In fact, the jackpot usually comprises less than 2% of the total payback.
-The exception are the huge progressive slots like Megabucks, where the jackpot is a huge part of the total return.
+In fact, the jackpot usually comprises less than 1% of the total payback.
+The main exception are the huge progressive slots like Megabucks, where the jackpot is a huge part of the total return.
 Here's what portion of the total payback is comprised of the jackpot for various machines.
 And by the way, as I write this, this is the most complete list of such data anywhere on the Internet.

 How the payback affects your bottom line